 MBA in IT management degree programs are designed to equip students to pursue leadership and management careers, including database administrator, chief technology officer, network architect or information technology director.

 One difference between the MBA in IT degree and the Master’s in Information Technology degree is the latter’s focus on the science of technology, rather than on business management.
 Accordingly, a student enrolled in an MSIT program will spend more time immersed in computer science courses.
 If you already have a strong business background, and seek a better understanding of computer information systems, the MSIT degree may be a better option for you.

 Today, businesses are technology-driven.
 The competition for many IT positions can be tough, so the ability to demonstrate skills in both business and technology can be a great advantage.
 There is a demand for skilled IT professionals who can make critical decisions through statistical data analysis and deploy the appropriate technology-based solutions.
-The MSIT specialization in Database Administration prepares professionals to meet these demands and gain valuable knowledge to apply to the information technology industry.
+The MSIT specializations in Database Administration and Cybersecurity prepare professionals to meet these demands and gain valuable knowledge to apply to the information technology industry.